Billy Mitchell (EastEnders): Relationships

-Honey Edwards and Down syndrome
+Honey Mitchell and Down syndrome

-The character Honey Edwards (Emma Barton) was introduced in November 2005.
+The character Honey Mitchell (Emma Barton) was introduced in November 2005.
 Her pregnancy was the start of an ongoing storyline about Down syndrome (DS) as, in September 2006, Honey and Billy's baby Janet was diagnosed with the disorder shortly after her birth.
 EastEnders producers began to work on the DS plot in February 2006.
 Real parents with children who have Down Syndrome were approached to act as consultants in the making of the storyline, meeting with writers and the actors who play Billy and Honey.
 On-screen, Honey was shown to be devastated, rejecting her baby and wanting to have her adopted, while Billy wanted to keep his daughter, placing strain on the couple, who married in the serial the day of Janet's birth.

 The Down's Syndrome Association (DSA) worked with EastEnders on the storyline.
 Their medical advisers were consulted about possible health problems that Billy and Honey's baby might encounter.
 According to the DSA in 2006, people with DS are under-represented on mainstream television and EastEnders helped to redress that imbalance.
 The DSA used their influence to change certain elements of the scripts that they were unhappy with, such as persuading them to change the way Billy and Honey were told of their baby's diagnosis; however, they had no influence over the characters' reactions or the plot in general.
 For the first two weeks after Janet's diagnosis, the DSA provided a helpline for worried parents or anyone wanting advice about DS.
 EastEnders also provided a link to the DSA website from theirs, to ensure that people looking for information could find the association.

 The storyline was developed with characterisation in mind.
 Some characters, such as Peggy Mitchell, were shown to respond negatively towards the baby, views that were included so that the positive aspects could be voiced by the "more enlightened characters".
 The programme makers' main priority was to show the reality of having a child with the condition, "with all of its positives and negatives" and to "create awareness among thousands of people who know very little about Down syndrome, who might have out-dated or prejudiced views."
 EastEnders took advice from DS organisations and DS families throughout.
 Care was taken to ensure that viewers empathised with Billy and Honey, to portray their journey in a "realistic way".